What is Technical Writing?

 User manual

-Since the audience of such products includes engineers, mechanics/technicians, and scientists, they must understand their technicalities, especially if they’re not used to using them.
-Even the smallest error can potentially send thousands of hard-earned dollars down the drain.
+Since the audience for such products includes engineers, mechanics/technicians, and scientists, they must understand the technicalities, especially if they’re not used to using them.
+Even the smallest error can cost thousands of hard-earned dollars.

-The content for software documentation has to be as straightforward and crystal-clear as possible to ensure the end-user comprehends it.
+Software documentation content must be as straightforward to ensure the end-user comprehends it.

-Additionally, technical documentation can also be in the form of a training video, provided that the narration or captions meet technical writing requirements.
+Additionally, it can also be in the form of a training video, provided that the narration or captions meet technical writing requirements.

 Instructions for the End-User